cuban-opensourcers/cuban-opensource/README.md

 - [Si5351](https://github.com/pavelmc/Si5351mcu): an alternative library for the Si5351 etherkit official one, very small and with more clean signals.
 - [stepperUnipolar](https://github.com/pavelmc/stepperUnipolar): A non-blocking stepper Library to control unipolar Motors, with some tricks under the hood (power saving!)
 - [Yatuli](https://github.com/pavelmc/Yatuli): Yet another tune lib, you don't have a rotary encoder for a project? no problem use a linear potentiometer fot that.
+- [string-mismatch.js](https://github.com/wil92/string-mismatch) It is a NodeJS library to see the differences between two strings.
+It has 3 algorithms with different computational complexities.

 ### Projects